kushagraa-j/cpp/notes/3.How_to_develop_a_program?/main.md

 # How to develop a program?

-As we have started to learn programming we must know how to program.
-Most of the poeple forget this part and start coding.
+As we have started to learn programming we must know how to develop a useful program.

 # What